-Some of these feudal Japan sex life items are surprising.
-For example, samurai often had sex with 12-year-old boys during official apprenticeships.
+Samurai often got with 12-year-old boys during official apprenticeships.
 Aristocratic men could have multiple wives and concubines, while their female counterparts were stuck with one husband.
-In feudal Japan, sex life was influenced by social standing.
-Essentially, one’s sexual partner was almost always of a similar social background.
-Lower class teens in feudal Japan were free to have as much sex as possible, but upper class youths had to follow strict rules about whom they could see and marry.
+In feudal Japan, intimate life was influenced by social standing.
+Essentially, one’s partner was almost always of a similar social background.
+Lower class teens in feudal Japan were free to get with whoever they wanted, but upper class youths had to follow strict rules about whom they could see and marry.

-The Samurai Way of the Young Promoted Pedophilia
+The Samurai Way of the Young Promoted Relations With Children

 When you hear the word samurai, you probably think of violence, honor, loyalty, a strict code of behavior.
 Maybe you see images of Toshiro Mifune or Tatsuya Nakadai, in a vortex of swirling wind and sand, mercilessly slicing down enemies.
 Or Zatoichi (who technically wasn't a samurai, just fyi) laying waste to hoards of yakuza scum.

-You should also include "pedophile" and "sodomy" in your definition of samurai.
+You should also include hooking up with children and anal play in your definition of samurai.
 Samurai lived by a code, the way of the warrior, which provided various precepts.
 One of these precepts was shudo (abbreviated from wakashudō, "way of adolescent boys").
 Shudo encouraged samurai to take on young, male lovers around the age of 12.
 Such "apprenticeships" were intended to create strong bonds between established samurai and future ones.
-The sexual relationships would carry on until the boy reached adulthood and became a samurai.
+The relationships would carry on until the boy reached adulthood and became a samurai.

 Monks Were Depraved, Lacivious Fiends

-Young Farmers Met Up for Sex in Huts
+Young Farmers Met Up for Intimate Rendezvous in Huts

 Homosexuality Was Fairly Common

 Feudal Japan had few taboos about homosexuality or bisexuality.
-In fact, sex between men was sometimes idealized and celebrated, and sex with women was considered spiritually draining for men.
+In fact, intercourse between men was sometimes idealized and celebrated, and relations with women was considered spiritually draining for men.
 In Buddhist temples, homosexual relationships were rampant, and usually carried on between seasoned monks and acolytes they mentored.
-Homosexuality took place openly in the military, as well, and male prostitutes saw both male and female clients.
+Homosexuality took place openly in the military, as well, and male sex workers saw both male and female clients.

 In the case of both monks and samurai, homosexual relationships often ended when one or both partners reached adulthood - in the case of samurai, when the apprentice became a warrior; in the case of monks, when the acolyte became a temple member of equal standing to his lover or a fully fledged monk.
-This obviously wasn't the case with prostitutes or in the military, where clients and lovers were all adults.
+This obviously wasn't the case with people who were paid to hook up or in the military, where clients and lovers were all adults.